Birds of North America

 Lives, Habitats & Pictures of the Titmice

-are mostly southern birds, the only exception being the Tufted Titmouse
+are mostly southern birds, with the exception of the Tufted Titmouse

 There are five types of titmice

-, who until recently has been broken apart from
+, who until recently has been "split" from

 the Tufted Titmouse

-are active birds, easily identified and located by their constant chattering as they move about.
+are active birds and are easily identified and located by their constant chattering, as they move about.

-The Oak Titmouse and Juniper Titmouse are very similar in appearance, mostly grey-colored bodies and no real identification markers
+The Oak Titmouse and Juniper Titmouse are very similar in appearance.
+They have mostly grey-colored bodies and no real identification markers

 on them.
-These two birds are found in the south-western states.
-There, you will also find the Bridled Titmouse, easily recognized by the
+These two birds are found in the southwestern states.
+There, you will also find the Bridled Titmouse that is easily recognized by the

 Click on the bird images or names to see pictures of the Titmouse of North America